Did you know in a long time ago and a land far away this was a hitching post?

 This is the house where they stamped their tiny hand prints in the driveway when my mother and father had a new driveway poured.

 This is the house where I’ve laughed and loved and giggled and shared more joy than a person should be allowed in a lifetime.

 I thought I’d never walk the halls again.

 I thought I’d never celebrate another Christmas or Thanksgiving or birthday or family breakfast here.

-Until six months ago when we talked about moving back to Texas and I randomly called up the new owners and asked them if they would sell it.
+Until five years ago when we needed to move back to Texas and I randomly called up the new owners and asked them if they would sell it.

 I did it on a whim.
 I had no idea what they’d say.
 I had no idea if they’d even answer the phone.